waharnum/first-discovery-server/README.md

 _**NOTE**: If you changed the port option, `nodejs_app_tcp_port`, in the [vars.yml](provisioning/vars.yml) file or 8088 is already in use on your host machine, the actual URL may be different._

 Logs output by the VM can be viewed in a web browser at `http://127.0.0.1:19531/entries?_EXE=/usr/bin/node&follow`.

+### Secrets ###

+the `client_id` and `client_secret` are confidential and should not be committed.
+You can pass these values in with environment variables to the VM or making use a config file that isn't committed.